Henllan, Ceredigion

 Henllan is a village in Ceredigion, Wales.
+Henllan was also formerly a parish.

-Henllan is situated along minor roads off the A484 Cardigan to Carmarthen road, some 3 miles (5 km) east of Newcastle Emlyn and now merges as a result of infill development with the small settlement of Trebedw.
+Henllan is situated just over the Teifi bridge from the A484 Cardigan to Carmarthen road, some 3 miles (5 km) east of Newcastle Emlyn, and now merges as a result of infill development with the small settlement of Trebedw.
 The settlement lies to the south of the Teifi Valley Railway amidst steep, attractive woodland areas (many of which are subject to Tree Preservation Orders) in the Teifi Valley.
 The name is Old Welsh, Hên-llan, meaning "old church-enclosure".